Global Destinations:

 Novotel, Ventiane, Laos ****

 The hotel offers a wide range of excellent leisure facilities; take a dip in the pool, enjoy a game of tennis, work out in the gym, sweat it out in the sauna or simply unwind with a traditional Lao massage.
 There is also a modern business centre with full secretarial, internet and e-mail services.
-The standard rooms are located on floors one, two and three whereas the superior rooms can be found on the 4th floor.
 Standard rooms have all the facilities you would expect to find in a hotel of this standard.
 The superior rooms are the same size as standard but these rooms are furnished to a higher quality.
 There is only one restaurant in the hotel which caters for daily hot buffet breakfast and lunch buffet.
 The restaurant offers a la carte menus in the evenings.
 The restaurant is semi-enclosed as it opens up on all sides for a full view of the swimming pool and surounding potted trees and plants.

 Top